redruin1/factorio-draftsman/README.md

 ### Coverage with [coverage](https://coverage.readthedocs.io/en/6.3.2/):
 ```
 coverage run
-coverage html
 ```

-Note that testing currently is only guaranteed to work with a vanilla install (no mods).
+Note that testing currently is only *guaranteed* to work with a vanilla install (no mods).

+### How to use mods:

+1. Drop the mods you want into the `factorio-mods` folder
+2. Run `update_module.py` to reflect any changes made

+Both `mod-info.json` and `mod-settings.dat` are recognized by the script, so you can also just change the settings in either of those and the loading process will adjust.

 ## TODO
 * Finish `entity.py`
-    * Fix entity dimensions being incorrect
     * Split some of the Mixins to be a little more compartmentalized
     * Make sure the Entity classes themselves don't need to be split
     * Extract Recipe data (according to the assembling machine)